daedaleanai/reqtraq/README.md

 ### Installation
 ```
 $ go get github.com/daedaleanai/reqtraq
+$ export PATH=$PATH:$GOPATH/bin
 ```

 ## Using Reqtraq
-Reqtraq is tightly intergrated with Git and Lyx (a Latex WYWIG).
-In order to successfully use Reqtraq your requirement documents need to be written in Lyx, and each requirement delimited with a lyx Note.
-See the example documents in the `certdocs` directory for some good templates.
+Reqtraq is tightly integrated with Git.
+See the certification documents in the `certdocs` directory for some good examples.
 Reqtraq uses the Git history to figure out the Git commits associated with a requirement and the Phabricator API to assess the completion status of each requirement.

 ### Usage examples
 #### Getting the next available requirement ID
 ```
-$ cd $GOPATH/src/github.com/daedaleanai/reqtraq/
-$ reqtraq nextid certdocs/0-DDLN-212-SDD.lyx
+$ reqtraq nextid certdocs/0-DDLN-212-SDD.md
 REQ-0-DDLN-SWL-019
 ```

 #### Parse and List requirements
 ```
-$ reqtraq list certdocs/0-DDLN-100-ORD.lyx
+$ reqtraq list certdocs/0-DDLN-100-ORD.md
 Requirement REQ-0-DDLN-SYS-001  Bidirectional tracing.
 ...
 ```